Sales of Covid vaccine set to decline as demand wanes, AstraZeneca predicts

 Anglo-Swedish drugs giant AstraZeneca expects revenue from its Covid-19 medicines to fall by a fifth this year as demand wanes for its life-saving vaccine.

-The business said that it expected sales of Vaxzevria – more commonly known as the Oxford/AstraZeneca vaccine – will decline later in 2022.
+The business has reiterated that it expected sales of Vaxzevria – more commonly known as the Oxford/AstraZeneca vaccine – will decline later in 2022.

-Sales of the vaccine were up by around fourfold in the first quarter of this year compared to the same period 12 months ago, to more than 1.1 billion dollars.
+It comes despite sales of the vaccine rising around fourfold in the first quarter of this year compared to the same period 12 months ago, to more than 1.1 billion dollars.

 But in Europe sales were down by 40%, the business revealed on Friday.